Yuri Arcurs: Career

-Arcurs attends larger microstock and macrostock related events and has, among other activities, given the opening lecture at Cepic in 2010 and taken part in a panel discussion hosted by B&H Photo.
+Arcurs attends larger microstock and microstock related events and has, among other activities, given the opening lecture at Cepic in 2010 and taken part in a panel discussion hosted by B&H Photo.

 Personal life

 Arcurs attended Aarhus Katedralskole and matriculated as a mathematical major.
 In 2002 he served for 6 months in Kosovo.
 He used to be a freelance student journalist after which he started a graphic design firm.
 He also obtained a bachelor of psychology, a bachelor of philosophy and graduated from the Danish School of Photography.

-Arcurs is currently (2015) living in Cape Town, South Africa with his Norwegian fiancée Cecilie Skjold Johansen who maintains a job as a corporate psychologist.
+As of 2015, Arcurs is living in Cape Town, South Africa with his Norwegian fiancée Cecilie Skjold Johansen who maintains a job as a corporate psychologist.
 His father, Steen Wackerhausen, is a professor of philosophy at Aarhus University and holds a dual doctoral degree in both psychology and philosophy.
 Yuri's mother, Birgitte Krogh Wackerhausen, is a teacher with several courses completed in the field of Psychology.